dhyeythumar/awesome-readme-tools/contributing.md

 - Check your spelling and grammar.
 - Make sure to use `.editorconfig` while formating.

-Thank you for your suggestions!
+Thank you for your contributions!